Ty1Ty/Latavola-italian/la-tavola/README.md

 - **Accessibility:** skip link, visible focus states, `prefers-reduced-motion` support, alt-free icon set built from inline SVG (decorative, `aria-hidden`).

-## Before you go live — replace these placeholders
+## Before going live Ineed to replace these placeholders

 1. **Photography.** The site currently uses illustrated category icons instead of product photography.
 Swap in real photos of the shop, the shelves and